Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Theoretical fitting of Pt

-Table I lists the $B(E2)$ values of some low-lying states in $^{196}$Pt, the point $B$ (Res.1), adding the fourth-order term (Res.2), the \textrm{O(6)} partial dynamical symmetry model (PDS) \cite{Leviatan09} and the modified soft-rotor model (MSR) \cite{Li22}.
-These three models are all related to higher-order interactions in IBM.
+Table I lists the $B(E2)$ values of some low-lying states in $^{196}$Pt, the point $B$ (Res.1), adding the fourth-order term (Res.2), the \textrm{O(6)} partial dynamical symmetry model (PDS) \cite{Leviatan09}, the modified soft-rotor model (MSR) \cite{Li22} \textbf{and the consistent-$Q$ (CQ) \cite{Li22}}.
+These \textbf{previous} three models are all related to higher-order interactions in IBM.
 In the \textrm{O(6)} partial dynamical symmetry, one three-body interactions that is partially solvable in \textrm{O(6)} symmetry can be constructed, which can mix the $\Sigma =4$ and $\Sigma=2$, but it does not change the case $\Sigma =6$ for $N=6$ ($\Sigma$ is the \textrm{O(6)} label).
-In the modified soft-rotor model, the higher-order interactions are used to fit the Pt isotopes, which is inspired by the \textrm{O(6)} higher-order symmetry description of $^{194}$Pt \cite{Pan18}.
-For Res.1, this $\gamma$-soft description of the point $B$ can show a good consistency with the experimental data qualitatively \cite{sheet07}.
+In the modified soft-rotor model, the higher-order interactions are used to fit the Pt isotopes, which is inspired by the \textrm{O(6)} higher-order symmetry description of $^{194}$Pt \cite{Pan18}. \textbf{For comparison, the CQ results are also listed here.} For Res.1, this $\gamma$-soft-like description of the point $B$ can show a good consistency with the experimental data qualitatively \cite{sheet07}.
 From the overall fitting results, it looks like somewhat worse than the other two theories, but the result is still good considering that the parameters of the point $B$ are not adjustable.
 When the fourth-order interactions are introduced for $\xi=0.05$, the fit can be greatly improved.

 To better substantiate this conclusion, a quantitative analysis is mandatory.
 The first quantity that we might study is the staggering parameter $S(J)$ in $\gamma$ band energies \cite{Casten91,Casten07} defined as